pferreirafabricio/simple-railway/README.md

 # 🚉 Simple Railway

 <p align="left">
-A simple application of the Railway Oriented Programming in C#
+A simple application of the Railway Oriented Programming (ROP) in C#
   <br><br>
   <!-- License -->
   <a>